geode-sdk/docs/tutorials/buttons.md

 This creates a button with the text `Hi mom!`.

 ## Callbacks
-Button callbacks are passed as the second parameter to `CCMenuItemExt::createSpriteExtra` in a lambda.
-Here's an example on how you can make a callback with `CCMenuItemExt::createSpriteExtra`:
+Button callbacks are passed as the second parameter to `CCMenuItemExt::createSpriteExtra` as a lambda.
+If you want to access members of your layer inside the callback, capture `this`.
+Otherwise, you don't need to capture anything.
+Here's an example of creating a callback with `CCMenuItemExt::createSpriteExtra`:

 ```cpp
 class MyLayer : public CCLayer {